top of page

 Selection Rates: Selective

-• Maintain a GPA of 2.5 (Grade of C or higher in science and math)
+Eligibility: Open to freshmen or sophomores enrolled in SFUSD schools who maintain a GPA of 2.5 (grade of C or higher in science and math)

-As part of the U.S. Department of Energy, the Idaho National Laboratory (INL) offers six-week internships for high school students to apply traditional STEM concepts to real-world problems.
-The internship is split in an 80/20 format where 80% of your time will be spent in the lab with your mentor while the other 20% will be centered around enrichment and skill-building activities.
+As part of the U.S. Department of Energy, the Idaho National Laboratory (INL) offers six-week internships for high school students to apply STEM concepts to problems.
+80% of your time will be spent in the lab with your mentor, while the other 20% will be centered around enrichment and skill-building activities.
+You can work in areas such as advanced transportation technology, clean energy, critical infrastructure protection, and cybersecurity.
+Internship opportunities are categorized based on related sets of research subjects and required skills.
+A unique feature of INL is its offer of internships in business administration, finance, and accounting.
+The INL displays the work of all its interns virtually through its ‘Intern Poster sessions!

 Location: Idaho National Laboratory